pxc/gitbook/text/39_SCM_Migration/0_Scm_Migration.markdown

 ### Importing Subversion ###

-Git comes with a script called git-svn that has a clone command that will import a subversion repository into a new git repository.
+Git comes with a script called `git-svn` that has a clone command that will import a subversion repository into a new Git repository.
 There is also a free tool on the GitHub service that will do this for you.

 	$ git-svn clone http://my-project.googlecode.com/svn/trunk new-project